 - (1) Evaluation of artistic excellence, examining: - a.
-The artist's qualifications, including: education, training, experience, body of work, recognition of the artist, and the consistency of the artist's qualifications with the stated goals of the project; - b.
-The artist's record of previous collaboration with other agencies, organizations, artists, fabricators, or installers to achieve a successful result in implementing the proposed project; - c.
-The artist's experience working in the public realm; - d.
-To the extent applicable, the artist's previous proven successful experience in creating, producing or otherwise implementing projects similar to the one proposed; - e.
+The artist's qualifications, including education, training, experience, body of work, recognition of the artist, and the consistency of the artist's qualifications with the stated goals of the project. - b.
+The artist's record of previous collaboration with other agencies, organizations, artists, fabricators, installers to achieve a successful result in implementing the proposed project. - c.
+The artist's experience working in the public realm. - d.
+To the extent applicable, the artist's previous proven successful experience in creating producing or otherwise implementing projects similar to the one proposed. - e.
 The original nature of the proposed concept; - f.
-The inherent artistic quality and aesthetic merit of the work; - (2) Appropriateness of scale, form, material, content and design relative to the immediate neighborhood and environment; no mural shall be approved if the mural, as proposed, would create an objective risk to public health, safety, or welfare (e.g. a mural near a roadway would be rejected for the use of reflective materials, like mirrors, which could cause a distraction to drivers).
-Scale is defined as the relative size of a building element in relation to other forms and the human body.
-Form is the shape or configuration of the artwork; - (3) Appropriateness of proposed materials in regards to structural and surface integrity.
-Materials should be considered in the context of ability to deter against vandalism, withstand weathering, and maintain the intended design; - (4) Ease of maintenance and longevity of the proposed materials;
+The inherent artistic quality and aesthetic merit of the work. - (2) Appropriateness of scale, form, material, content and design relative to the immediate neighborhood and environment; no mural shall be approved if the mural, as proposed, would create an objective risk to public health, safety, or welfare (e.g. a mural near a roadway would be rejected for the use of reflective materials, like mirrors, which could cause a distraction to drivers). - (3) Appropriateness of proposed materials as regards to structural and surface integrity, considering the ability of the materials and design to protect against vandalism, withstand weathering, and maintain the intended design; - (4) Ease of maintenance and longevity of the proposed materials; - (5) Appropriateness of proposed method of installation and artwork and safety and structural factors involved in installation;

-- (5) Appropriateness of the proposed method of installation of the artwork with consideration given to the safety and structural factors involved in installation; - (6) Location, considering the intended audience for the proposal, whether the public will be a captive audience or whether a person would need to take affirmative steps to view the project.
-Consideration shall be given to whether the mural would be in an area typically accessed or viewable by minors; - (7) A mural shall not be approved if it includes: - a.
+- (6) Location, considering the intended audience for the proposal, whether the public will be a captive audience or whether a person would need to take affirmative steps to view the project, consideration of whether the mural would be in an area typically accessed or viewable by minors. - (7) A mural shall not be approved if it includes: - a.
 Copyrighted work without permission of the holder of the copyright. - b.
 Obscene materials. - c.
 Defamatory content. - d.
 Fighting words or advocates imminent lawless action. - e.
-Content, including but not limited to, words, symbols, signs, trademarks, or references to products or services provided on the premises.
-Such content meets the Arroyo Grande Municipal Code (AGMC) definition for signage, as regulated by AGMC Chapter 16.60; - (8) Public Art proposed in the D-2.4 Historic Character Overlay District is also subject to the following criteria: - a.
+Content, including but not limited to, words, symbols, signs, trademarks, or references to products or services provided on the premises, which makes it a sign, as defined in Arroyo Grande Municipal Code Section 16.04.070, and regulated under Arroyo Grande Municipal Code Chapter 16.60. - (8) Public Art proposed in the D-2.4 Historic Character Overlay District are also subject to the following criteria: - a.
 An identified relationship to the social, cultural and historical identity of the area; - b.
 An identified relationship to the site's existing architectural features; - c.
-The nature of the site's surrounding neighborhood and potential impact of the public art project on residents, businesses, and existing works of art or design elements within the site's vicinity.
+The nature of the site's surrounding neighborhood and potential impact of the public art project on residents, businesses, existing works of art or design elements within the site's vicinity.